itsyumiki/da-vinci-jr-1.0-hacking/PROGRESS.md

 ### Update 06.09.2026 15:20 GMT+3:

 I have traced a lot of the remaining pins thanks to the demo firmware.
 I have only the hotend chip left, 2 of the NFC pins, and some unused pins that i wonder what they do.
 I mapped the heater, all of the fans, and the flash chip.

+### Update 08.09.2026 18:10 GMT+3:

+I found some more pins connected between the lpc and sam chips, like the lpc reset pin etc. I think we can use this for future firmware updates, and we dont have to use a debugger for flashing anymore if it goes well.

+I also cloned RRF in [RepRapFirmware-for-da-vinci-jr-1.0](https://github.com/itsyumiki/RepRapFirmware-for-da-vinci-jr-1.0) repo.
+Im planning on keeping it easy to use and maintain, and keep the documentation in this repo.